GuillaumeMontassier/maboule/README.md

 > (*boulodromes*) in Paris on an interactive map, built on French government
 > open data.
 Stack: React + TypeScript on the frontend, Node.js/Express on
 > the backend, PostgreSQL + PostGIS for geospatial storage.
 Also used as a
-> learning project (author is experienced with Vue.js/Python/MongoDB, new to
-> React and PostGIS) and as an opportunity to learn to work with
+> learning project and as an opportunity to work with Claude Code in a more
-> [Claude Code](https://claude.com/claude-code) as an AI pair-programming
-> tool.
+> autonomous way.
 The project is currently in an early setup phase.
 Documentation
-> below is in French; ask if an English version would help.
+> below is in French.

 ---